 Pelvic girdle pain can be felt anywhere in the area that connects your low back to your legs, somewhere from your lower ribs to your thighs.
-Some of the most common pelvic girdle pain spots are:
+Some of the most common areas where people experience pelvic girdle pain are:

 - lower back

-What all these different spots have in common is that the source of pain can often be traced back to the pelvic girdle.
+What all these different areas have in common is that they are within or are closely connected to the pelvic girdle.

 If you experience sciatica-type symptoms during pregnancy and the pain doesn’t radiate below the knee, it might be another form of pelvic girdle pain.